 How to become an FX Artist

 A successful FX artist translates real-world physical properties into a digital simulation with ease.
-This ability takes time and proper training, so don’t be discouraged.
-The best way to build up your skills is to learn FX software and experiment with each of the settings.
+This ability takes time and proper FX training, so don’t be discouraged.
+The best way to build up your skills is to learn FX software, such as SideFX's Houdini, and experiment with each of the settings.

 There are also differences between FX for games and FX for films, and those familiar with both can increase their chances of getting an FX job.
 Film effects don’t have as many limitations, whereas in games, you have to prepare your effects for real-time rendering.
 This may involve complex techniques to get your effect out of Houdini and into programs like Unreal Engine and Unity.
 You have to limit the amount of memory needed to calculate the effect while keeping the look of the effect impressive.
 You may also build effects directly in Unreal or Unity using their particle effect tools, so it is good to at least be familiar with how they work.

-If you're serious about a career in FX, consider a formal qualification such as the Houdini FX Diploma.
-While you can learn a lot from watching tutorials and reading books, the most effective way to learn is from industry mentors who have years of on the ground experience in a studio.
+If you're serious about a career in FX, consider studying at a Houdini Certified School (like CG Spectrum) to ensure you're receiving the most up-to-date training.
+While you can learn a lot from watching tutorials and reading books, the most effective way to learn is from industry mentors who have years of on-the-ground experience in a studio.

-According to Glassdoor, the average VFX artist salary is about $72,379/yr. with various other sources reporting a range between $51,000 to $110,000.
+According to Glassdoor, the average VFX artist salary is about $72,379/yr (USD). with various other sources reporting a range between $51,000 to $110,000 (USD).
 Lead positions can sometimes make more.
 Another thing that can affect an FX Artist's salary is specializing.
 For example, some artists are particularly skilled at character FX, liquids, or destruction.
 It is still important to have an understanding of all aspects of VFX, but specialized artists are often sought after.